symmetryinvestments/autowrap/README.md

 Wrap existing D code for use in other environments such as Python, Excel, and .NET.

+# Building

+To build and test all the code, run ci/test-all.sh

 # About

 There are projects already to make it possible to use D code